gignupg/Movie-Subtitles/README.md

 - Synchronization (show subtitles a little earlier/later)
 - Style (adjust the subtitle size, background, and position)
 - Over 40 supported languages (upload subtitles in almost any language you want)
-- Skip Music (for this to work, choose subtitle files that indicate music with ♪ or [Music])
+- Skip Music (for this, choose subtitle files that indicate music with ♪ or [Music])
-- Skip Silence (for this, enable the Silence Indicator in the subtitle menu)
+- Skip Silence (for this, enable the Silence Indicator in the main menu)
-- Select/Copy subtitle text (turn on Edit Mode to enable this feature)
+- Select/Copy subtitle text (for this, enable Edit Mode in the main menu)

 ## Skipping Violent Scenes and Adult Content